|Duration:||4 Semesters (2 Years)|

 |Credential Awarded:||Ontario College Diploma|

-The Accounting (ACC) program provides you with a sound knowledge of accounting practice and related technology applications, and prepares you with skills to work immediately after graduation.
+The Accounting (ACC) program provides you with a thorough knowledge of accounting practices and related technology applications and the business fundamentals and soft skills needed to find employment immediately after graduation.

 - Grade 12 English: ENG4(C) or ENG4(U)